• Travel over 50 – We are old not dead!

 Taze Fasulye

-This is a dish of green beans that have been cooked with tomato and onions.
+This is a dish of green beans that has been cooked with tomato and onions.

 Mücver